 As a third step, integrate the regulation, licensing and supervision of securities into the BPNG’s microprudential unit, as the Securities Department.

-As a fouth step, in the medium term, transfer the BPNG’s microprudential division/unit and Securities Department to a(n independent) subsidiary of the BPNG, which is to be consitituted as an integrated financial sector regulation licensing and supervision authority.
+As a fouth step, in the medium term, transfer the BPNG’s microprudential division/unit and Securities Department to a(n independent) subsidiary of the BPNG, which is to be consitituted as an integrated financial sector regulation licensing and supervision authority

 The mission generated also a range of other recommendations and supports recommendations made in the concomitant reports focusing on: (a) financial inclusion; (b) the bond market; and (c) the payment system.
 The recommendations relate to the issues of financial sector stability; payment system; coordination, cooperation and information sharing among agencies; quality of policy, legislation and regulatory frameworks; quality of supervisory frameworks and day-to-day supervision; capacity; resources, availability of and access to relevant, reliable and timely information; conduct of business regulation; and also a number of recommendations relating to the financial sector safety net.

+The mission would like to caution the key government stakeholders build full consensus on the actual implementation timeline and arrangement to ensure that the objectives of strengthening financial sector regulation can be achieved without interruption to the market and necessary resources are allocated to support the transition.

 Next steps